William Adams Brown: Early life

 Brown was born in New York City on December 29, 1865, and named after his maternal grandfather, the Rev. William Adams.
 He was the eldest son of John Crosby Brown and Mary Elizabeth Adams Brown.
 His siblings were Eliza Coe Adams, Mary Magoun Brown, James Crosby Brown, Thatcher Magoun Brown, and Amy Brighthurst Brown (1878–1960).

 His father was a merchant banker and partner in Brown Bros. & Co., an investment bank founded by his grandfather and grand-uncles, including George Brown and Sir William Brown, 1st Baronet.

-Brown graduated from St. Paul's School in Concord, New Hampshire before attending Yale University where he received an A.B. degree in 1886, an A.M. degree in 1888 and a Ph.D. in 1901.
+Brown graduated from St. Paul's School in Concord, New Hampshire before attending Yale University where he received an A.B. degree in 1886, an A.M. degree in 1888 and a PhD in 1901.
 He also graduated from Union Theological Seminary in 1890 and was ordained in the Presbyterian Church in 1893.
 He also studied with Adolf von Harnack at the University of Berlin from 1890 to 1892.